open-spaced-repetition/fsrs-rs-c/README.md

 ./run.sh
 ```

-to see an tiny anki in < 300LoC , try
+to see a tiny anki in < 300LoC , try

 ```
 ./anki.sh